ansh-dulewale/SecureWipeOut/README.md

 #### Visual Studio

-Rufus is an OSI compliant Open Source project.
-You are entitled to download and use the *freely available* [Visual Studio Community Edition](https://www.visualstudio.com/vs/community/) to build, run or develop for Rufus.
+SecureWipe is an OSI compliant Open Source project.
+You are entitled to download and use the *freely available* [Visual Studio Community Edition](https://www.visualstudio.com/vs/community/) to build, run or develop for SecureWipe.
 As per the Visual Studio Community Edition license, this applies regardless of whether you are an individual or a corporate user.

 Additional information
 ----------------------

-Rufus provides extensive information about what it is doing, either through its easily accessible log, or through the [Windows debug facility](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview).
+SecureWipe provides extensive information about what it is doing, either through its easily accessible log, or through the [Windows debug facility](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview).

 * [__Official Website__](https://rufus.ie)